 Early Head Start

-Early Head Start is a program that gives low-income pregnant women and young parents the skills they need to enhance their children's growth and development during the first three years of life, including positive parenting and prenatal care classes and home visits.
+Early Head Start is a program that provides free comprehensive services to income-eligible pregnant women and families to enhance their children's growth and development during the first three years of life, including positive parenting and prenatal care classes and home visits.
 The program also provides access to community resources, including mental health services, that foster healthy self-sufficient families and offer enrichment activities for children with disabilities.
 While the program is located at Karabots Pediatric Care Center in West Philadelphia, Early Head Start staff spends much of their time in the community and in the homes of the people they serve.

 Homeless Health Initiative